Thelouras58/Thelouras58.github.io/_posts/2026-04-08-mobile-brain-games-premium-pribvacy-policy.md

 I want to inform you that whenever you use my Service, in the case of an error in the app, I collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.

-### Crash Reporting and Error Monitoring (Sentry)

-To help us maintain and improve the stability and performance of Mobile Brain Games Premium, we use **Sentry**, a third-party service, for crash reporting and error monitoring.

 **What Data Is Collected:**
 When a crash or error occurs, the following technical information may be collected and sent to Sentry: